Graduate Certificate of Marketing

 |Problem solving||Apply a range of problem solving techniques to create solutions to real-world and complex marketing applications.|

-To complete the Graduate Certificate of Marketing, students must attain a total of 4 credit points, consisting of 4 credit points of core units.
-Most units (think of units as 'subjects') are equal to 1 credit point.
+To complete the Graduate Certificate of Marketing, students must attain a total of 4 credit points, consisting of 2 credit points of core units and a further 2 credit points of units selected from a specified list of marketing co-core units.

 |MMK738||Integrated Marketing Communication|